Craftmoon/Craftmoon/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🌱 &nbsp;I'm Junior Fullstack Developer with 2 years+ of professional experience.\
-🎓 &nbsp;I have a Software Engineering degree at Anapolis University Center (Brazil) with a 1 year exchange to Shibaura Institute of Technology (Japan).\
+🎓 &nbsp;Bachelor of Software Engineering at Anapolis University Center (Brazil) with a 1 year exchange to Shibaura Institute of Technology (Japan).\
 ✍️ &nbsp;In my free time, I do some game development as a hobby using Godot and Unity. :).\
 📄 &nbsp;Please have a look at my [LinkedinProfile](https://www.linkedin.com/in/vitor-augusto-silva-8aa2b1135/) for more details.
 Feel free to contact me at v.augustosilva@gmail.com !